 - Mechanisms required for lung tumour evolution and maintenance

-Defining a role for lymphatics in the developing tumour microenvironment - led by Dr Jacqui Shields
+Stroma function in the tumour microenvironment - led by Dr. Jacqui Shields